Richelieu Rock and the Surin Islands

 Koh Bon Pinnacle

 To the North of the ridge at Koh Bon, just a hundred metres or so from the rock and coral reef that encircles the island, is a deep pinnacle with it’s top at 18m, but dropping to over 50m.
 It is a deep dive and best left to experienced divers.
 The pinnacle can be a very good spot for mantas and sharks.
 From the deep drop off on the North side of the pinnacle, there a long swim at 28 – 30m depth to reach the reef.
-Last season we found a cave full of nurse sharks here.
+A couple of years ago we found a cave full of nurse sharks here.